xxyzzzq/quex/trunk/quex/code_base/converter_helper/README.txt

 which increments the input and output pointer according to the characters that have been consumed and written.
-Those basic character converter functions are grouped into 'character-converter/from-*.i' files.
-The file 'character-converter/from-utf8.i' for example implements the character converter functions
+Those basic character converter functions are provided at the head of each 'from-*' file.
+The converter files are grouped by their source encoding (that's why they start with 'from').
+The basic character converters from utf8 to other formats are the following

     QUEX_CONVERTER_CHAR(utf8, utf8)(...)
     QUEX_CONVERTER_CHAR(utf8, utf16)(...)
     QUEX_CONVERTER_CHAR(utf8, utf32)(...)

+All basic character converters follow this scheme.
 Those functions are written in a way, so that they do neither depend on the analyzer, nor on the systems definition of 'char' and 'wchar_t'.
 Based on their definition the converters towards 'char' and 'wchar_t' are derived through the generator file

     './generator/character-converter-to-char-wchar.gi'